sgmurphy/wordpress-plugins/ninjafirewall/readme.txt

 == Changelog ==

 Need more security?
 Take the time to explore our supercharged Premium edition: [NinjaFirewall WP+ Edition](https://nintechnet.com/ninjafirewall/wp-edition/?comparison)

+= 4.6.1 =

+* WP+ Edition (Premium): You can now enter your license key from WP CLI.
+Type "wp ninjafirewall license" and enter your license at the prompt.
+* Fixed an issue with bulk user deletion: when multiple users were deleted at once, only the first one was written to the firewall log.
+* Fixed an issue with the login protection: after disabling it and logging out, NinjaFirewall was still displaying a notice on the login page.
+* Fixed a potential PHP fatal error: Attempt to modify property "no_update" on bool.
+* Replaced all calls to the PHP glob() function with DirectoryIterator() to make file search compatible with remote files.
+* Fixed an issue where some scheduled tasks were executed too often on multisite installations.
+* WP+ Edition (Premium): Updated GeoIP databases.
+* Updated Charts.js.
+* Many additional small fixes and adjustments.

 = 4.5.11 =